-Disqualification Criteria: To make sure that all individuals are treated fairly and consistently, the following disqualification criteria shall be used:
+Disqualification Criteria: To make sure that all staff are treated fairly and consistently, the following disqualification criteria should be used:

-Individuals in the league who are found to be guilty of the following crimes shall be disqualified as a manager/coach or other position in the league as outlined below.
+Individual staff members found to be guilty of the following crimes should be disqualified as a staff member as outlined below.

-- All sex offenses including child molestation, rape, sexual assault, sexual battery, sodomy, prostitution, solicitation, indecent exposure, etc. - All felony violence including murder, manslaughter, aggravated assault, kidnapping, robbery, aggravated burglary, etc. - Found guilty within the past 10 years of all felony offenses other than violence or sex including drug offenses, theft, embezzlement, fraud, child endangerment, etc. - Found to be guilty within the past 7 years of all misdemeanor violence offenses including simple assault, battery, domestic violence, hit & run, etc. - Found guilty within the past 5 years of misdemeanor drug and alcohol offenses (or multiple offenses in the past 10 years) including driving under the influence, simple drug possession, drunk and disorderly, public intoxication, possession of drug paraphernalia, etc. - Any other misdemeanor within the past 5 years that would be considered a potential danger to children or is directly related to the functions of the official/staff member, including contributing to the delinquency of a minor, providing alcohol to a minor, theft (if volunteer handles funds), etc.
+- All sex offenses including child molestation, rape, sexual assault, sexual battery, sodomy, prostitution, solicitation, indecent exposure, etc. - All felony violence including murder, manslaughter, aggravated assault, kidnapping, robbery, aggravated burglary, etc. - Found guilty within the past 10 years of all felony offenses other than violence or sex including drug offenses, theft, embezzlement, fraud, child endangerment, etc. - Found to be guilty within the past 7 years of all misdemeanor violence offenses including simple assault, battery, domestic violence, hit & run, etc. - Found guilty within the past 5 years of misdemeanor drug and alcohol offenses (or multiple offenses in the past 10 years) including driving under the influence, simple drug possession, drunk and disorderly, public intoxication, possession of drug paraphernalia, etc. - Any other misdemeanor within the past 5 years that would be considered a potential danger to children or is directly related to the functions of the staff member, including contributing to the delinquency of a minor, providing alcohol to a minor, theft (if the volunteer is handling funds), etc.

 Guilty means the applicant was found guilty following a trial, entered a guilty plea, entered a no contest plea accompanied by the court's finding of guilty, regardless of whether there was an adjudication of guilt (conviction) or a withholding of guilt.
-This policy does not apply if criminal charges resulted in acquittal, dismissal or in an entry of nolle prosegui.
+This policy does not apply if criminal charges resulted in acquittal, dismissal or in an entry of nolle prosequi.

-Shall any of the pending charges described above be discovered or shall any of the above charges be brought against an applicant during the season, the applicant shall be suspended from serving until the charges are cleared or dropped and the League MO approves reinstatement.
+Should any of the pending charges described above be uncovered, or should any of the above charges be brought against an applicant during the season, the applicant should be suspended from serving until the charges are cleared or dropped and the MO approves reinstatement.

-Note: These disqualification criteria are provided courtesy of Southeast Security Consultants, Inc. Each league may customize its own criteria to meet the league's specific policies.
-Another excellent, local source would be the disqualification criteria used by the local school board.
+Note: These disqualification criteria are provided courtesy of Southeast Security Consultants, Inc. You may customize your own criteria to meet your specific needs.
+Another excellent, local source would be the disqualification criteria used by your local school board.

-League Manager/Coach/Volunteer Application: Prior to the running of any criminal background check, the applicant shall complete a league official/staff application form giving his or her consent to the running of such check.
-This form shall include a question about the existence of any prior criminal convictions.
-A "yes" answer shall require a detailed explanation including the type of offense, locations, and dates.
-An application under the League Risk Management tab on the DYB website may be used or the league may develop its own application.
-The application form shall be provided by the third-party criminal background check vendor.
-The vendor's legal department can take on the risk of ensuring the form complies with the state and federal laws, which change frequently.
-The information obtained in the application/consent form, as well as the results of criminal background checks, shall be held in strict confidence to protect the confidentiality of the information.
-It shall be kept in a secure location with access by the League MO or MC only.
-Confidential information shall not be disclosed outside of the league and shall only be shared within the league on a need-to-know basis.
-However, under certain circumstances, the league may have a legal duty to disclose certain types of information to government agencies or law enforcement.
+Staff Applications: Prior to the running of any criminal background check, the applicant should complete a staff application form giving his or her consent to the running of such check.
+This form should include a question about the existence of any prior criminal convictions and pending investigations.
+A "yes" answer should require a detailed explanation including the type of offense, locations, and dates.
+(Note: some background check vendors require the applicant to directly enter their own application information directly into the vendor's website.)

+The information obtained in the staff application/consent form, as well as the results of criminal background checks, should be held in strict confidence to protect the confidentiality of the information.
+It should be kept in a secure location with access by the MO or MC only.
+Confidential information should not be disclosed outside of the organization and should only be shared within the organization on a need-to-know basis.
+However, under certain circumstances, the organization may have a legal duty to disclose certain types of information to government agencies or law enforcement.

-Run Criminal Background Check: After collecting the league application/consent forms, the League MO shall verify that they are complete and legible.
-Next, the applications or information therein shall be forwarded to the selected criminal background vendor.
+Run Criminal Background Check: After collecting the staff application/consent forms, the MO should verify that they are complete and legible.
+Next, the applications or information therein should be forwarded to the selected criminal background vendor.
+(Note: some background check vendors require the applicants to directly enter their own information into the vendor's website.)